Watercolour Painting Tuition

 I now provide private watercolour classes at my home in Ashbourne (I was a part-time art tutor for Derbyshire County Council from 1986 – 2006).

-There will be two informal improvers classes on Thursdays, 9.30 – 11.30 am and 1.15 – 3.15 pm, starting on the 12th September 2019 and will run for the duration of local school term times.
-The first class is free to newcomers (as a taster session) and all the basic materials such as brushes, paints, paper and other equipment are provided for the first few weeks.
+There will be an informal improvers/beginners class on a Thursday morning, 9.30 – 11.30am, and a more advanced improvers class in the afternoon, 1.15 – 3.15 pm, starting on the 12th September 2019.
+The first class is free to newcomers (as a taster session) and all the basic materials such as brushes, paints, paper and other equipment are provided for the first few weeks (mainly for beginners).

 I specialise in landscape and architecture as the principle subjects in my work as an artist.
 Therefore the main subject matter for my teaching programmes is based on all aspects of landscape studies with some still-life and architectural subjects.
 Other subject matter, such as animals or human portraiture, can be taught on request.

-The number of teaching weeks per term will roughly match those of local schools – depending on demand – with a possible 6 students per class (max.) who will greatly benefit from the small class size (and a cup of tea/coffee with biscuits during the class!).
+The number of teaching weeks per term will roughly match those of local schools – depending on demand – with 5 students per class (max.) who will greatly benefit from the small class size (and a cup of tea/coffee with biscuits during the class!).

 The emphasis is on learning sound brush techniques using a limited palette of professional quality paints and basic drawing skills – which will lead to producing confident looking images -based on ‘mindful’ observation.
 Teaching methods include using practical subject demonstrations with individual tuition using my own original photographs (although students can use their own images that match class topics) and still-life objects.

 I try to be as neutral as possible when showing brush techniques but something of my painting style will no doubt influence the outcome.
-It is amazing to see how people develop an individual style of their own fairly quickly and how different their artwork is (despite using the same image) when it’s put side by side with other class members work to compare progress.
+It is amazing to see how people develop an individual style of their own fairly quickly and how unique their own artwork is compared with fellow class members work.

-The cost of each class session is £8 (which is roughly equivalent to the lowest concession band fee of the Council adult learning service – band C) but if you could afford to pay a little extra per session it would be much appreciated! (in line with the two higher council fee bands).
+The minimum cost of each 2 hour class session is £8.
 Refreshments are given during each class.
 The first class is free for newcomers just starting out.
 A £3 retainer fee is requested for each class unattended during the term unless I cancel a class due to unforeseen circumstances.

 The main palette of (Professional Quality) Winsor & Newton watercolours that I use (from the tube) include: French Ultramarine Blue, Winsor Blue (red shade), Winsor Lemon (replacing cadmium lemon), Yellow Ochre, Alizarin Crimson and Burnt Sienna (cheaper watercolours include lots of additive paste resulting in dullness of colour).
 I do not mix in any black or white paint when using a pure/transparent watercolour technique, but I often use permanent white gouache paint for body colour/highlights etc.